ms/buildtogether.tech/delivery/index.md

     makes it difficult to keep the document consistent over time.

-For these reasons, most teams format their reports as a set of Markdown pages under version control and use a static site generator (<span x="communicate"/>) to turn them into a report.
-That solves the problem of multiple authors (HTML is a text format, so diff and merge will work), and if you know a little CSS, you can make it look as pretty as you want.
-Diagrams and screenshots work well, but equations are problematic: MathML (the mathematical markup language) is complicated to write and poorly supported, so many people still resort to embedding pictures of equations in web pages.
+For these reasons, most teams format their reports as a set of Markdown pages under version control and use a <span i="static site generator">static site generator</span> (<span x="communicate"/>) to turn them into a report.
+That solves the problem of multiple authors (Markdown is a text format, so diff and merge will work), and if you know a little CSS, you can make it look as pretty as you want.
+Diagrams and screenshots work well, and you can embed [MathML][mathml] for equations if you need to.

 <div class="callout" markdown="1">

-### XML and LaTeX
+### LaTeX

-If you're really keen, you can use an XML markup format like DocBook, which provides a set of semantically-meaningful tags like `<author>` and `<citation>`.
-Various tools can then compile the XML into HTML, PDF, or other formats.
-I've tried this, but have never been satisfied: it takes a lot of typing to add all those tags, which makes DocBook feel like overkill for a anything less than a legal document.

-Then there's LaTeX, a markup language that's much more sophisticated than HTML, and has literally thousands of add-on packages for equations, code formatting, and just about everything else you could want.
+LaTeX is a markup language that's much more sophisticated than HTML and has literally thousands of add-on packages for equations, code formatting, and just about everything else you could want.
 Like HTML, LaTeX is a text format, so it plays nicely with version control.
-However, its power comes at a steep price: LaTeX is as hard to master as a programming language.
-It also has a frustratingly slow formatting cycle, since documents have to be compiled into PDF or another viewable format before you can see the effects of your changes (although WYSIWYG tools like LyX are making great strides).
+However, its power comes at a steep price:
+LaTeX is as hard to master as a programming language.
+It also has a frustratingly slow formatting cycle, since documents have to be compiled into PDF or another viewable format before you can see the effects of your changes.

 </div>

 ## The Post Mortem

-The most valuable part of your project isn't the software you write, or the grade you're given: it's the post mortem.
-Literally, this is an examination of a deceased person; in a software project, it's a look back at what went right, and what went wrong.
+The most valuable part of your project isn't the software you write, or the grade you're given: it's the <span g="post_mortem" i="post mortem">post mortem</span>.
+Literally, this is an examination of a deceased person; in a software project, it's a look back at what went right and what went wrong.

 The aim of a post mortem is to help the team and its members do better next time by giving everyone a chance to reflect on what they've just accomplished.
-It is *not* to point the finger of shame at individuals, although if that has to happen, the post mortem is the best place for it.

-Post mortems are pretty easy to run---just add the following to the rules for running a meeting:
+It is *not* to shame people, but it can be hard to critique someone's work without them taking it personally, so post mortems add a few extra rules to the ones introduced for meetings in <span x="important"/>:

 Get a moderator who wasn't part of the project.
 :   Someone who doesn't have a stake in the project should run the meeting.
     Otherwise, the meeting will either go in circles, or focus on only a subset of important topics.
-In the case of student projects, this moderator might be the course instructor, or (if the course is too large, or the instructor is lazy) a TA.
+In the case of student projects, this moderator might be the course instructor, or (if the course is too large) a TA.
+You can have another student as moderator, but since they are probably friends with some team members, it may be hard for them to be objective.

 Set aside an hour, and *only* an hour.
 :   In my experience, nothing useful is said in the first ten minutes of anyone's